 Coinfection with HIV and HCV results in a much higher rate of progression to liver failure than infection with HCV alone.
 Low CD4 levels cannot effectively inhibit HCV replication.
 Hepatotoxicity of antiretroviral agents may also accelerate the rate of fibrosis, even in immunocompetent persons with HIV.
 Therefore, all patients coinfected with HIV and HCV should be evaluated for HCV therapy .

-For several years, the medication most commonly prescribed for persons with progressing liver damage from HCV had been IFN α2a or IFN α2b, 3 million units administered subcutaneously 3 times a week, for 6 to 12 months.
+Historically, the medication most commonly prescribed for persons with progressing liver damage from HCV was IFN α2a or IFN α2b, 3 million units administered subcutaneously 3 times a week, for 6 to 12 months.
 With IFN α2b alone, 50% of patients treated demonstrated decreased inflammation and loss of HCV from the serum during therapy.
 Persons with genotype 1 are less likely to respond to medication therapy than are those infected with other genotypes.
 When therapy is stopped, 50% to 70% of responders experience a relapse.